hitechlinux/icecast-autoinstaller/README.md

     ./create.sh myiceuser mypassword

     myiceuser = User Which you will login with Filezilla to upload .mp3 into music/ folder.
+I Haven't Make this script to autoinstall Proftpd or Vsftpd, because maybe you have already installed it. so if you haven't install proftpd or vsftpd install it.
+IF you don't want you can use filezilla to upload in port 22 login as root and go at /home/myiceuser/music.
+    Isn't needed to chmod/chown for as time as you will run stream as root.

     mypassword = myiceuser password.